Policy

 Past Policy Initiatives

-The Policy Committee advises MAS staff and the Board of Directors.
+The Law Committee advises MAS staff and the Board of Directors on policy matters.
 Its members include distinguished attorneys with expertise in land use and zoning, real estate, non-profit, environmental, and municipal law fields.

 Committee Members